15 Influential Political Art Pieces

 Barbara Kruger - We don't need another hero from 1987

 Conceptual artist Barbara Kruger, is best known by subversive design work concerning consumerism, feminism and women identity politics.
-We don’t need another hero in one of the main examples of her reduced agitprop style, with use of black and white photography, red banners and a single bold font, where Kruger reflects the gender roles from earliest age.
-The art piece strongly recall popular 1985 song by Tina Turner, also featured in blockbuster movie Mad Max Beyond Thunderdome.
+We don’t need another hero in one of the main examples of her reduced agitprop style, with use of black and white photography, red banners and a single bold font, where Kruger reflects the gender roles imposed from the earliest age.
+This political art piece strongly recall popular 1985 song by Tina Turner, also featured in blockbuster movie Mad Max Beyond Thunderdome.

 Featured image: Barbara Kruger – We don’t need another hero, 1987